Untraceable: Production

-Filming
+In March 2002, it was reported that Screen Gems had acquired a spec script, then known as Streaming Evil, by Robert Fyvolent and Mark Brinker centering on a team within the FBI Cyber Division who try to track down a serial killer who shows his murders on a website.
+The script marked the first screen writing effort of both Fyvolent and Brinker, who had primarily worked as an attorney for Newmarket Films and orthopedic surgeon in Houston, Texas respectively.
+In October 2006, it was reported that Diane Lane had signed on as the lead for the film, which had since been rewritten by Allison Burnett under the new title of Untraceable with Gregory Hoblit directing.
+In January 2007, Colin Hanks, Billy Burke, Joseph Cross, and Mary Beth Hurt joined the cast.

 The film was shot in and around Portland, Oregon.
 A temporary studio was constructed in Clackamas, Oregon, where all non-location photography was done, mostly interiors, including the FBI's cyber division, Jennifer Marsh's house, the FBI building elevator, several basements, etc. A scene set on the east end of the Broadway Bridge was shot both on the actual bridge as well as at the studio.
 A faux diner was built underneath the Broadway bridge, which was used in the movie.
 The birthday party for Perla Haney-Jardine's character Annie was filmed in the roller skating rink of Oaks Amusement Park.

 Release

-Home media

 On May 13, 2008, Untraceable was released on DVD, Blu-ray and UMD.
 The DVD included an audio commentary and four featurettes.

 Reception

 Box office

-The film opened poorly, with an opening weekend of $11.3 million, below the $35 million budget.
-It grossed $53 million worldwide, on theatrical release.
+The film had an opening weekend of $11.3 million in the U.S. It went on to gross $53 million worldwide.

 Critical response

 Untraceable received negative reviews from critics.
-Review aggregation website Rotten Tomatoes gives the film a score of 16% based on 149 reviews, with the site's consensus being, "Despite Diane Lane's earnest effort, Untraceable manages to be nothing more than a run-of-the-mill thriller with a hypocritical message".
+Review aggregation website Rotten Tomatoes gives the film a score of 16% based on 144 reviews, with the site's consensus being, "Despite Diane Lane's earnest effort, Untraceable manages to be nothing more than a run-of-the-mill thriller with a hypocritical message".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Several critics viewed the film as hypocritical for indulging in the "torture porn" it condemns.
 It also met criticism for its climax which was seen as devolving into horror film clichés.
 Lane was praised for her performance in the film.
 Roger Ebert gave the film a favorable review, giving the film a 3 star rating.

-Peter Travers of Rolling Stone gave the film a strongly negative review, giving it zero stars.
+Peter Travers of Rolling Stone gave the film a strongly negative review, giving it zero stars and insisting readers to not watch the film.